SGauvin/ctest-telescope.nvim/README.md

   -- Path to the ctest executable ctest_path = "ctest",

+  -- Extra arguments to pass to ctest
+  -- For example, to add '-C Debug', you should set this variable to {"-C", "Debug"}
+  extra_ctest_args = {},

   -- Folder where your compiled executables will be found build_folder = "build",